essdot/reams/README.md

 Methods:

-- `set_percent(new_percent)`: Sets the percentage from 0 - 1.
+- `set_percent(number new_percent)`: Sets the percentage from 0 - 1.
 0 means all bottom/right image, 1 means all top/left image.

 ----